Julian Castro visits Puerto Rico in bid for presidency

-U.S. presidential candidate Julian Castro is joining dozens of high-profile Latinos in Puerto Rico to talk about how to mobilize voters ahead of the 2020 elections and increase Latino political representation.
+U.S. presidential candidate Julian Castro joined dozens of high-profile Latinos in Puerto Rico on Monday to talk about how to mobilize voters ahead of the 2020 elections and increase Latino political representation.

-The group is condemning President Donald Trump's plan to build a border wall and Castro also criticized Trump for his response to Hurricane Maria, which devastated the island in 2017.
-Castro said White House plans to possibly use disaster recovery funds for the wall are immoral.
+The group condemned President Donald Trump's plan to build a border wall, and Castro also criticized Trump for his response to Hurricane Maria, which hit the U.S. territory in September 2017 and is estimated to have caused more than $100 billion in damage.

+"The administration failed to prepare for the hurricane, it failed to coordinate a swift response and has failed in the recovery process as well," Castro said.
+"What's worse, ... the president ... has talked about possibly taking money that had been earmarked for Puerto Rico recovery and instead investing that in a border wall.
+To do so is completely objectionable, immoral and should never happen."

-Castro spoke on Monday at the Latino Political Summit in the capital of San Juan.
-The former housing chief for former president Barack Obama said his background also helps him understand the process of recovering from a natural disaster and how to improve on that.
+Castro spoke at the Latino Political Summit in the capital of San Juan, the third such summit organized by the Latino Victory Fund, a political action committee based in Washington, D.C.

 Digital Access For Only $0.99